ampproject/amp.dev/pages/content/amp-dev/documentation/courses/intermediate-course-small/handling-user-interactions.md

 - Add an `<amp-sidebar>` component with the `id` `sidebar1` that displays on the left-hand side of the screen.

-- Add a list of four items to the menu that all link to `#` for now (it’s a link that goes nowhere, but we’ll add the actual URLs in a future step): Our Story, Our Bikes, Latest Models, and Contact.
+- Add a list of four items to the menu that all link to `#` for now (it's a link that goes nowhere, but we'll add the actual URLs in a future step): Our Story, Our Bikes, Latest Models, and Contact.

 - We need to make one button that opens the menu and another that closes it.
 At the top of sidebar, add a `<div>` containing an X that toggles the sidebar.